Westham: Religious sites

 There are two churches in the civil parish.

 The 11th-century St Mary's church at Westham is reputed to be the first Norman church in England, although the church at Bramber also claims that title.
-St Mary's is depicted in a number of paintings by the Victorian landscapist Lewis Pinhorn Wood (1848-1918), including 'Westham Church from Pevensey Castle looking West'.
+St Mary's is depicted in a number of paintings by the Victorian landscapist Lewis Pinhorn Wood (1848–1918), including 'Westham Church from Pevensey Castle looking West'.

 St Luke's parish church at Stone Cross (also serving the settlement of North Langney) is a more recent building of 1926; it stands at a crossroads near the windmill.
 The church fell into disrepair during the 1970s and was refurbished and re-opened in 1988.
 The church hall is a recent addition to the church and was built in 2003.
 To the front of the church is the war memorial with the names of local people who lost their life during two world wars, whose names are read out during each Remembrance Sunday service.

 Leisure and culture

 Notable people

 Ian Gow (1937–90), politician, was assassinated at his home in Hankham by an IRA bomb.

-David Reid, commercial kitchen chef and logistics, migrated to Australia in the 90s.